Gur Papdi | Gol Papdi | Sukhdi

 Gur papdi arranged on a white plate

 The Gur Papdi can essentially be labeled under 3 ingredient recipe.
-All it needs is Ghee, wheat flour and jaggery.
+All it needs is Ghee, wheat flour, and jaggery.
 The other flavorings and toppings are used based on preferences and can be used as needed.

 What is Gur Papdi

-Gur Papdi or Gol Papdi as it called in Gujarat is also known as Sukhdi in the Sindhi cuisine.
+Gur Papdi or Gol Papdi as it is called in Gujarat is also known as Sukhdi in the Sindhi cuisine.
 It is prepared mainly during the winter months to keep the body warm.
 It is so simple to make and takes only 15 minutes from start to finish.

-I am a big fan of burfis and this has a very addictive flavor and beautiful crumble in the mouth texture.
+I am a big fan of burfis and this has a very addictive flavor and beautiful crumble-in-the-mouth texture.

 Gur Papdi dessert layered with nuts